pouchdb/pouchdb/docs/adapters.md

 {% include alert_start.html variant="warning"%}
-We do not currently test against any LevelDOWN adapters other than LevelDB, so these backends should be considered very experimental.
+We do not currently test against any LevelDOWN adapters other than LevelDB and MemDOWN, so the other backends should be considered experimental.
 {% include alert_end.html%}

 {% include anchor.html title="PouchDB over HTTP" hash="pouchdb_over_http"%}